draios/sysdig/userspace/sysdig/man/sysdig.md

 **-h**, **--help**
   Print this page

+**-I** _inputname_[:_inputargs_], **--input** _inputname_[:_inputargs_]
+  Capture events using the plugin with name inputname, passing to the plugin the inputargs string as parameters.
+The format of inputargs is controller by the plugin, refer to each plugin's documentation to learn about it.
+The event sources available for capture vary depending on which plugins have been installed.
+You can list the plugins that have been loaded by using the -Il flag.
+**-Il**, **--list-inputs**
+  List the loaded plugins.
+Sysdig looks for plugins in the following directories: ./plugins, ~/.plugins, /usr/share/sysdig/plugins.

 **-i _chiselname_**, **--chisel-info=**_chiselname_
   Get a longer description and the arguments associated with a chisel found in the -cl option list.